Mighty Morphin Power Rangers: Video games

-Crossover Appearances
+Crossover appearances

 In June 2024, the Mighty Morphin Power Rangers appeared in ARK: Survival Ascended through a collaboration content pack.
 The ARK x Power Rangers kit included Ranger character skins, dinosaur skins resembling Dinozords, and other themed items.
 A second wave of content released in February 2025 added additional skins for the Green Ranger, White Ranger, Lord Zedd, and Rita Repulsa, along with creature skins for Zords such as the White Tigerzord and Megazord.

 In August 2025, characters from Mighty Morphin Power Rangers were featured in a crossover event in Fortnite Battle Royale, including skins for the Red, Black, Blue, Yellow, and Pink Rangers, plus the Green Ranger (with White Ranger as an alternate style) and villain Lord Zedd, along with a Dino Megazord item.

 Comic books

 Several comic book series were based on Mighty Morphin Power Rangers.
 From 1994 to 1995, Hamilton Comics produced three separate series totaling 13 issues altogether.
 Marvel Comics produced two series, the first with seven issues based on the second season and the second with five issues called Mighty Morphin Power Rangers: Ninja Rangers/VR Troopers which was a flip book with adventures based on the third season on one side and of VR Troopers on the other.
 The Power Rangers also appeared in the Masked Rider comic book from Marvel.

-In March 2016, BOOM! comics released a new Mighty Morphin Power Rangers comic series based on the original series but serves as a reboot taking place in the modern world.
+In March 2016, BOOM!
+Studios released a new Mighty Morphin Power Rangers comic series, based on the original series but serves as a reboot taking place in the modern world.
 In July 2017, a second series titled Go Go Power Rangers was released and takes place before Tommy joins the team.